Combine rigorous academics with critical legal skills.

 In your second and third years, you’ll build on that knowledge.
 You’ll learn the professional responsibilities of a lawyer and basic financial and management principles, hone your legal writing and research skills, and deepen your knowledge of specific areas of law and legal practice.

 You can choose from over 200 courses—one of the widest selections of any law school anywhere—that cover legal topics from international human rights to banking regulation.
-We also offer concentrations in Health Law and Intellectual Property, both of which U.S. News & World Report rank as Top 10 programs, along with International Law, Transactional Law, and Litigation & Dispute Resolution.
+We also offer concentrations in Health Law and Intellectual Property, both of which U.S. News & World Report rank as Top 10 programs, along with International Law, Litigation & Dispute Resolution, Risk Management & Compliance, and Transactional Law.

 You can also opt to spend a semester or a year overseas in one of our 21 study abroad programs in South America, Asia, Europe, or the Middle East at some of the world’s most prestigious universities.